-Anyone who, because of a personality disorder or character traits (e.g., insecurities, paranoia, fear, xenophobia, or due to emotional instability), inflexibly seeks to collect wounds and slights for a purpose that usually has negative social consequences or is self serving.
+Anyone who — because of a personality disorder, character traits (e.g., insecurities, paranoia, fear, xenophobia) or emotional instability — inflexibly seeks to collect wounds and slights for a purpose that usually has negative social consequences or is self-serving.
 This can be anyone from a spouse, to a terrorist, to a mass killer.

 Give us examples of wound collectors we might recognize?

-First let me say that most wound collectors we won’t recognize because most of us experience them on personal level and they are generally not well known to the public.
+First, let me say that we won't recognize most wound collectors because most of us experience them on a personal level and they are generally not well known to the public.
 However, we have all run into someone who habitually brings up grievances, be they slight and accidental, and we know how irritating these individuals can be.
-In a larger sense we have all been exposed to wound collectors on a national or international level, we just weren’t aware.
+In a larger sense, we have all been exposed to wound collectors on a national or international level, we just weren’t aware.
 Here are some:

 - Adolph Hitler, in his book Mein Kempf, managed to list all the collected wounds he and others had accumulated, with particular emphasis on Jews.

-- Usama bin Laden, his 1996 fatwa, is nothing less than a collection of wounds dating back to the time of the crusades which he used to justify the killing of Americans.
-This document demonstrates clearly that for wound collectors there is no statute of limitation on suffering.
+- Osama bin Laden, his 1996 fatwa, is nothing less than a collection of wounds dating back to the time of the crusades which he used to justify the killing of Americans.
+This document demonstrates clearly that for wound collectors there is no statute of limitations on suffering.

 - Jim Jones of Jonestown, Guyana fame was similarly a wound collector.
 He kept tabs on those around him and or society in general, particularly those that did not appreciate his divine grandeur.